 For young children and their families; children under 3 must be accompanied by an adult.
 Fun-filled stories, songs, rhymes and puppets.
 Drop-in; space is limited.
 Admission is on a first-come, first-served basis.
 Located at the Juan de Fuca Library, 1759 Island Hwy.
 West Shore Recreation Centre Complex.

-Sooke Family Resource Society offers the following groups in the Sooke/West Shore communities: Parent and Tot Drop-In, Parent Discussion Group and Family Support Group.
-See calendar for drop-in schedule
+Sooke Family Resource Society offers the following groups in the Sooke/West Shore communities: Parent and Tot Playgroup, Parent Discussion Group and Family Support Group.
+See calendar for schedule.
+Registration is required.

 For young children and their families; children under 3 must be accompanied by an adult.
 Fun-filled stories, songs, rhymes and puppets.
 Drop-in; space is limited.
 Admission is on a first-come, first-served basis.
 Hosted by the Greater Victoria Public Library, at various locations across Greater Victoria.